 Red Fox Room Steakhouse (1959-2019)

 News has been circulating for awhile that pianist Danny Beaudet’s venerable piano bar and steakhouse is getting the boot from Lafayette Hotel owner Jay Wentz when its lease expires in March.
-Red Fox Room owner Jim Demos has plans to move the bar and 17th Century Pub wooden panelwork piece-by-piece to a new location across the street.
+Red Fox Room owners John and Jim Demos have plans to move the bar and 17th Century Pub wooden panelwork piece-by-piece to a new location across the street.
 Not gone yet, but get a martini and steak while you can, rebuilding may take awhile… [2022 Update: Now re-opened in its new location!]

 2223 El Cajon Blvd